 She recommends having one of the following snacks 15 to 30 minutes before you hit the gym:

-Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of these high-carb snacks about an hour before a physical exertion to encourage fat burning:
+Martina M. Cartwright, a registered dietitian, author, speaker and adjunct professor of Nutritional Sciences at the University of Arizona, recommends eating one of the following high-carb snacks about an hour before a physical exertion to encourage fat burning:

 "Carbohydrates are digested faster than fat or protein," explains Cartwright.
 "This is important, as eating too much fat or protein or even a large-carb meal within two hours before a workout will drive blood flow to the stomach, not the muscles.
 Carbohydrates are rapidly used up during a workout, leaving fat as the fuel the body will burn once the workout gets started."

-Jasmine Jafferali, personal trainer, group fitness instructor and creator of the Snack Smart Solutions App, says Low Glycemic Index and low-fructose foods will provide the best pre-workout burn.
+Jasmine Jafferali, corporate lifestyle and wellness consultant in fitness, wellness, and nutrition, says Low Glycemic Index and low-fructose foods will provide the best pre-workout burn.
 "Low GI foods are slow to release in the bloodstream and fill up your glycogen stores, allowing you to go a little longer and harder in your workout," she explains.

 If you're exercising in the morning, Jafferali recommends one of these tasty snack options: